kat-tax/figma-to-react-native/README.md

 # Figaro

-> The Figma to React Chain
+> The Figma to React Toolchain

-The goal of this [Figma Plugin Collection](https://figma.com/@kattax) is to bridge Figma to React.
+The goal of these [Figma Plugins](https://figma.com/@kattax) are to bridge Figma to React.
 Design components in Figma, program them in React.
 The focus is on one way conversion to React, two way syncing will be added in the future.

 ## [React Component Builder](./builder)